Velocity Micro Raptor eS40 desktop review

 Watch Dogs Legion (Ultra, RTX Off/On) 74 fps (1080p) 84/54 fps (1440p) 56/26 fps (4K)

 I wish there was something that could have been done about the two long CPU cables since every other cable is neatly tied and tucked away from being an eyesore.
 Maybe a little bracket to loop them under the top of the case would have kept the wires out of sight.
-This also may just be something that bothers me specifically, but it's a small nit-pick on an otherwise lovely clean, minimalist design that plays it pretty safe.
-Cable management is probably the last thing on people's minds when they order a PC.
-Still, it's an under-appreciated skill few of us (including myself) have, especially if you're more of a 'shove it all in there and hope for the best' type of PC builder.
+This also may just be something that bothers me specifically, but it's a small nitpick on an otherwise lovely, minimalist design that plays it pretty safe.

-Gaming on the Raptor did not disappoint either; the RTX 3080 does a lot of graphical heavy lifting as expected with impressive results.
-This is the third system I've gotten in with an RTX 3080 inside, and I'm still blown away by the high frame rate numbers at each resolution (at highest graphics settings), hitting an average of over 140 fps on our games at 1080p, 112 fps at 1440p, and 65 fps at 4K.
-Seeing scores above 155 fps on system hogs like Total War and Gears Tactics is a welcome sight.
+Gaming on the Raptor did not disappoint either; the RTX 3080 delivers impressive results, as expected.
+This is the third system I've gotten in with an RTX 3080 inside, and I'm still blown away by the framerates: an average of over 140 fps on our games at 1080p, 112 fps at 1440p, and 65 fps at 4K.
+Seeing scores above 155 fps on system hogs like Total War and Gears Tactics is impressive.

-Of course, these numbers are with Ray-tracing turned off.
-Turned on, we took some big hits in frames with games like Cyberpunk 2077 and Watch Dogs Legion hovering in the mid-high 20s fps count at 4K.
-Thankfully, ray-traced gaming at 1080p and 1440p produces better results but not as high as we would have liked scores we got we RTX off.
+Of course, these numbers are with ray tracing turned off.
+Turned on, we took some big framerate hits in games such as Cyberpunk 2077 and Watch Dogs Legion, which hovered in the mid-high 20s fps count at 4K.
+Thankfully, ray-traced gaming at 1080p and 1440p produces better results, but not as high as we would have liked.
 So, it'll take some tweaking on your end if you're dead set on playing your games with RTX on.
-Cyberpunk 2077 is more demanding than we pretty much all expected.
-Turning on DLSS has made playing in 4K more bearable.
+Cyberpunk 2077 is more demanding than we pretty much all expected, though turning on DLSS has made playing in 4K more bearable.

 The smaller NX2 case makes the Velocity Micro an ideal living room gaming PC.
-So much so that it fits perfectly into one of the empty cubbies in my tv stand that is currently reserved for either a PS5 or Xbox Series X (honestly, whichever one is in stock, I don't care at this point).
+It fits perfectly into one of the empty cubbies in my TV stand that is currently reserved for either a PS5 or Xbox Series X (honestly, whichever one is in stock, I don't care at this point).
 The TV I have at home is an LG UHD 55-inch UK6500 Series that does 4K HDR at 60Hz (and 120hz at 1080p).
-I'll admit, playing Cyberpunk 2077 and Dragon Quest XI on a massive 4K screen on my couch almost made me forget that I most likely won't find a next-gen console till sometime next year, almost.
+Playing Cyberpunk 2077 and Dragon Quest XI on a massive 4K screen on my couch almost made me forget that I most likely won't find a next-gen console till sometime next year.

-There are some caveats though, at 4K (and 1080p), you need to make sure V-sync is on to keep things at a locked 60hz (and 120hz) to prevent screen tearing, which can be frustrating knowing that the RTX 3080 can deliver way more frames than that.
-I was happy with how the Micro performed and how well it worked on a big TV.
-Of course, you want to unleash the potential of these new GPUs truly.
-Pick yourself up a monitor with a high refresh rate since there's no reason to have your display bottleneck your system's graphical performance.
+With a PC this powerful, though, you might feel limited by the average TV's refresh rate.
+Using V-sync to lock the framerate to 60 or 120fps is disappointing when you know the RTX 3080 can do better.

-The Raptor's portability and power make it a deceptively versatile rig for professionals and gamers.
-It's the perfect size for a powerful living room PC.
-It also has every you need to stay competitive at 1080p or if you're looking to sit back and smell the virtual roses at 4K.
+It's versatile, then: The perfect size for a living room PC, but with more than enough power to work for professionals and gamers with high-end displays.